 When you go to a foreign country it is important to recognise the different values of the currency.
-All Australian notes are made from a durable long lasting polymer and each denomination is distinctly different from each other.
+Australia was the first country to introduce polymer notes, and each denomination is distinctly different from each other in size, colour and the images depicted.

 When the first fleet arrived in Australia it was decided that no currency was required as the population consisted of only soldiers and convicts.
 Rum became one of the original forms of currency during the first 25 years despite all the issues of spillage and loss.
 Working in a bank might have been fun!